turbot/guardrails-samples/policy_packs/aws/vpc/enforce_vpcs_to_have_transit_gateways_attached/README.md

 primary_category: "security"
 ---

-# Enforce AWS VPC VPCs to have Transit Gateway Attached
+# Enforce AWS VPCs to have Transit Gateways Attached

 Enforcing AWS VPCs to have a Transit Gateway attached is crucial for ensuring secure and efficient inter-VPC communication and centralized network management.
 This practice enhances network scalability, simplifies complex network architectures, and improves overall security by providing a single point of control for routing and connectivity.

-This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for VPC vpc:
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for VPCs:

-- Delete vpc not attached to transit gateway
+- Delete VPCs that do not have a transit gateway attached

 ## Documentation